-Taste: Scott Paul Wines in Carlton (128 S Pine St) is a family-run artisanal producer of superb Oregon Pinot Noir, and only Pinot Noir.
-Their wines are earthy, exquisite, and sell out rather quickly.
-You can’t miss the winery as you pull into town—the winery is housed in an old granary built in 1900 and their adorable brick tasting room was originally a creamery built back in 1915.
-Open Sat 12-5pm.
+Taste: A unique tasting option is to park and walk in the tiny town of Carlton, home to more than 15 tasting rooms.
+Shops and restaurants line Main St while wineries are scattered about on the side streets.
+A can’t-miss stop is the Carlton Winemakers Studio (801 N Scott St., Carlton, 503-852-6100), a co-op facility that brings a few dozen wineries together under one roof and a convenient way to sample several wines.
 Monks Gate Vineyard (9500 NE Oak Springs Farm Rd, Carlton) is tucked away on a 50-acre family farm east of Carlton.
 Take the opportunity to sample estate Pinot Noirs from different seasons and chat with the winemakers (Linda and Ron) about the distinctions of each.
 You’ll even notice differences in their wines based on where in the vineyard the grapes were grown – topography can make that much of a difference.
 Open May-Nov, Fri-Sun 12-5pm.
 Ghost Hill Cellars is just across the road, so hit both of these wonderful wineries if you can.
 A note about tasting: be responsible, and always have a designated driver.
 If the designated driver would like to taste, they should spit.

 Stay: The Hotel Oregon has 42 European-style guestrooms (shared bath) in an historic building downtown McMinnville, the Willamette Valley’s largest small town.
 Part of the local McMenamins brewery and hotel chain, the hotel’s first floor houses a pub.
-From $60.
+From $75.
 Pets ok.
-Read reviews.

 You’ll love a two-night stay at Gahr Farm near McMinnville a B&B cottage situated on a 350-acre conservation farm and forest, managed as a native plant and wildlife reserve.
 Each cottage has a full kitchen so you can make a great dinner to go with the wine you bought that day.
 These cottage used to be very affordable for budget travelers, but rates have recently climbed to $160 a night.